anegan-hub/Project-Iris-flower-data-set/README.md

-Pairing each variable by using scattered plots, will help in visualization and analysis of a relationship between each variable.
+Pairing each variable by using scattered plots, will help in visualizing and analysis of a relationship between each variable.
+Here i have used seaborn to include the species colour encoding.

 ![](SepalPlot.png)

+From the above I can distinghish Setosa from the other two species; however, there is still a nice mix between Vericolor and Virginica.

 ![](PetalPlot.png)

+From analyzing the plot of petal length vs petal width, gives a better visualization of each species.
+Setosa is defined whereas Vericolor and Virginica still have some blend; however, the comparsion is clearer to that of sepal length vs sepal width.

 # Conclusion

-The Iris Dataset is all about determining which species the iris flower belongs.
-By comparing the data of the sepal length, sepal width, petal length and petal width to see if relationships between all, exists.
+The Iris Dataset is about determining to which of the species the Iris flower belongs.
+By comparing the data of the sepal length, sepal width, petal length and petal width to see if a correlation exists.
 This is true for the Iris dataset.
-It is clear from the data, Setosa is linearly separable from both Vericolor and Virginica, with Vericolor and Virginica having a small overlap,
+It is from from data, visualization and analysis; Setosa is linearly separable from both Vericolor and Virginica, with Vericolor and Virginica having a minimal mix.

-I found the data visualization of this project emtremely useful in my own understanding of the dataset.
-By breaking down the data, display this data within a histogram and scattorplots, in my own opinion, the petal length and petal width are clear inidicators in determining the classification of the Iris Flower.
+I found the data visualization of this project emtremely useful in my own understanding of the dataset; by breaking down the data, step by step, displaying the data within a histogram and scattorplot, in my own opinion, the petal length and petal width are strong inidicators in determining the classification of the Iris Flower.

 # References